Categories: Enterteiment

 © Adobe Stock

 A very positive point for Adobe Stock is that the platform does not increase its prices over time.
 It has been at least 4 years now that the prices have been the same.
 There are two possibilities: either you take a pack of credits (which you can spend whenever you want), or you take a monthly subscription with a certain number of images to download.
-The latter is more advantageous, but it imposes a monthly usage constraint.
+The latter is more advantageous, but it imposes a constraint of monthly usage.
 Note that you can also either subscribe monthly or annually.

 To start the experience with this premium image bank, Adobe offers everyone 10 free Adobe Stock photos.
 This allows you to discover the interface and access content at no cost.
 Then, for 750 images per month (or 25 videos), it will cost you 159 euros excluding VAT if you take the annual subscription.
 The more images you order, the lower the price.
 In terms of value for money, and image quality, Adobe is excellent.

-200% Deposit Bonus up to €3,000 180% First Deposit Bonus up to $20,000While it was originally based on a monthly subscription system, for a few years now it has been possible to purchase content individually (in the form of packs like Adobe Stock).
+While it was originally based on a monthly subscription system, for a few years now it has been possible to purchase content individually (in the form of packs like Adobe Stock).
 At the moment, there is an offer that allows you to have 2 free images: this is significantly less than Adobe Stock but at least allows you to discover this platform.
 The prices are the same as Adobe Stock: 159 euros excluding tax per month for 750 images, for example.

 Every day, more than 200,000 new images join a large library of millions of images.
 Added to this are millions of videos, music and other 3D files.
 You can read our Shutterstock review to find out more about this excellent platform, which is one of our favorites on the market.
 Note that Shutterstock also highlights a database of images generated by its own AI.
 Called Shutterstock AI, the latter can help you create your own visuals.